 The risk factors listed previously for gout can also contribute to the development of tophaceous gout.
 (See 'Gout risk factors' above.)

 People with gout are at increased risk of developing kidney stones.
 The kidney stones composed of uric acid crystals that are part of gout often contain calcium crystals as well.
 The crystals can collect in the urinary tract and form a stone.
 If a stone is large enough, it can block one of the ureters (tubes that carry urine from the kidney to the bladder and out of the body) (figure 1).
 Medications that increase the amount of uric acid excreted by the kidneys may increase the risk of developing kidney stones.

 There are many illnesses that can cause joint pain and inflammation.
 Gout is strongly suspected if a person has an acute attack of joint pain, followed by a period in which there are no symptoms.
 It is important to confirm the diagnosis of gout to ensure that potentially harmful medications are not taken unnecessarily over a prolonged period of time.

-The best way to diagnose gout is to examine synovial fluid from an affected joint under a microscope to look for urate crystals in the sample.
+The best way to diagnose gout is to examine the fluid lining the joint (synovial fluid) from an affected joint under a microscope to look for urate crystals.
 To obtain the fluid, the provider uses a needle and syringe to withdraw a small amount of fluid from inside the joint.
 Tophi located just beneath the skin can also be sampled with a needle to diagnose tophaceous gout.